 The Court's decisions have an impact on the life of all Canadians ó whether the subject matter be the food we eat, our entertainment or our means of transportation.
 The Court is also responsible for enforcing the various rights and obligations between Canadians and the federal government.
 It often decides issues pertaining to the social benefits granted to Canadians by the federal government, the level of taxation imposed on individuals and corporations by the federal government, and labour relations between the federal government and its employees.

 The Federal Court of Appeal also affects, and is affected by, events on the international scene.
 It plays an essential role in the interpretation and implementation of Canada's international obligations.

 The Court is readily accessible owing to its national and itinerant nature.
 The Court is itinerant in that it sits and hears cases anywhere in Canada, in order to be as close as possible to the parties.
 It is a bilingual tribunal that provides its services in both of Canada's official languages.
 And the Court is also bijural, because it administers the two legal systems of the common law and the civil law.

-- Appointed Judge of the Federal Court of Canada, Trial Division and ex officio member of the Court of Appeal and Judge of the Court Martial Appeal Court of Canada, June 1998.
+- Appointed Queen's Counsel in 1990.
+Appointed Judge of the Federal Court of Canada, Trial Division and ex officio member of the Court of Appeal, June 24,1992 and Judge of the Court Martial Appeal Court, 1992; Member of the Competition Tribunal, 1993 and Judge of the Federal Court of Canada, Appeal Division, June 23, 1998.